1993 Michael Jackson sexual abuse allegations: Strip search

-On February 10, 1993, Jackson had revealed in a televised interview that he had vitiligo, a skin disorder that destroys skin pigmentation and creates blotches.
-The interview was watched by 90 million viewers, and after it aired expert information on vitiligo was widely shared in the media.
+Jackson had revealed in an interview televised on February 10, 1993, that he had vitiligo, a skin disorder that destroys skin pigmentation and creates blotches.
+The interview was watched by 90 million viewers.
+After it aired, expert information on vitiligo was widely shared in the media.
 According to Pellicano, Jordan Chandler said in July 1993 that Jackson once lifted his shirt to show the blotches on his skin.

 On December 20, 1993, investigators for the Santa Barbara County Sheriff's Department and the LAPD issued Jackson with a warrant for a strip search, as police wanted to verify Jordan's description of Jackson's private anatomy.
 The officers photographed Jackson's entire body.
 The police were looking for discoloration, any signs of vitiligo that Jordan had spoken about, or any other skin disorder.
 Refusal to comply would have been used in court as an indication of guilt.

 Those present for the prosecution were District Attorney Tom Sneddon, a detective, a photographer, and a doctor.
 Those present on behalf of Jackson were his two attorneys, a physician, a detective, a bodyguard, and a photographer.
 The attorneys and Sneddon agreed to leave the room when the examination took place.
 At Jackson's insistence, the prosecution detective also left.
 In an emotional state, Jackson stood on a platform in the middle of the room and disrobed.
 The search lasted for approximately 25 minutes.
 He was never touched.

 On January 27, 1994, Reuters reported that a source said the pictures did not match Jordan's description.

-Jordan claimed that Jackson was circumcised; however, Jackson's autopsy report showed that he had not been circumcised.
+Jordan reportedly claimed that Jackson was circumcised, while Jackson's autopsy report recorded that it appeared uncircumcised.
 In 2009, Ian Halperin wrote that "USA Today and Reuters cited law enforcement sources confirming that 'photos of Michael Jackson's genitalia do not match descriptions given by the boy.'"
 In March 1994, Jackson's mother, Katherine, was called to testify in front of the LA County Grand Jury.
 Investigators asked whether her son changed his appearance so that it does not match the accuser's description.

 On January 4, 1994, Larry Feldman filed a court motion in an effort to obtain the police photographs of Jackson.
 The motion stated a "multiple choice" request: either provide copies of the photographs, submit Jackson to a second search, or the court could bar the photographs from the civil trial as evidence.
 Feldman said that the district attorney's office previously refused the request of these photographs.
 Jackson's lawyers asked a Santa Barbara County judge to order prosecutors to return the photographs, fearing they would become public, but were denied.